Doubling property for biLipschitz homogeneous geodesic surfaces: Consequences of the doubling property

 \subsection{Upper bounds for the Hausdorff dimension}

 It is an open question whether a \bilip homogeneous geodesic surface satisfies a Poincar\'e inequality.
-However, we now show that the existence of a Poincar\'e inequality implies bounds on the Hausdorff dimension.
+However, we now show that the existence of a Poincar\'e inequality implies a bound on the Hausdorff dimension.

 Let $1\leq p<\infty$.
 We say that a measure metric space $(X,d,\mu)$ admits a weak $(1,p)$-Poincar\'e inequality if there are constants $\lambda\geq 1$ and $C\leq1$ so that